-In her role, Bresnahan is part of the Advancement & Communications team where she is responsible for managing the development, production, and distribution of regular communications to HMML’s key target audiences, including the website (HMML.ORG), HMML Magazine, e-newsletters, and social media (Facebook, Twitter, Instagram, YouTube).
+In her role, Bresnahan is part of the Advancement & Communications team where she is responsible for managing the development, production, and distribution of regular communications to HMML’s audiences, including the website (HMML.ORG), HMML Magazine, e-newsletters, and social media (Facebook, Twitter, Instagram, YouTube).

-What she enjoys about his work: “The HMML mission is practiced in a way that creates fellowship, healing, and insight, and this is an energizing thing to be a part of.
+What she enjoys about her work: “The HMML mission is practiced in a way that creates fellowship, healing, and insight, and this is an energizing thing to be a part of.
 There are so many interesting aspects of HMML’s work—the people, the processes, the guiding ethics and philosophies, the manuscript sites, the manuscripts themselves, and the discoveries and learning throughout it all—it is a joy to investigate and share these stories.”